 Keep rooms uncluttered, with clear walkways

-confused.
 Remove throw rugs to prevent tripping.

 Use locks on doors

-other dangerous objects and substances.
+other dangerous items.

 Use hidden switches or

 controls for the stove, thermostat, water heater, and other appliances.